There are four research laboratories; Seismological Observation, Ocean Bottom Seismology and Tsunami, Volcano Physics, and Subsurface Structure.

 2. Theoretical study on elastic wave propagation in a fault zone

-Our scientific goal is the understanding on mechanisms of a wide variety of geodynamic activity of volcanic nature depending on multidisciplinary observation data.
-Substantial efforts are devoted to contribute to the development of eruption prediction technique based on modeling of acquired observational data.
-We carry out observations around volcanoes in and outside Hokkaido using seismic, geodetic, geomagnetic and other observational tools frequently cooperating with other research groups.
-We also develop new observational and modeling techniques to promote innovative research for the next generation geoscience.
+Our scientific goal is the understanding of mechanisms of a wide variety of geodynamic activities of volcanic nature depending on multidisciplinary observation data.
+Substantial efforts are devoted to contributing to the development of eruption prediction techniques based on the modeling of acquired observational data.
+We carry out observations around volcanoes in and outside Hokkaido using seismic, geodetic, geomagnetic, and other observational tools frequently cooperating with other research groups.
+We also develop new observational and modeling techniques to promote innovative geoscience research for the next generation.

 1. Source process of volcanic earthquakes

 3. Improvements in monitoring techniques for volcano activities

 |TANAKA Ryo Assistant Professor / Dr.Sci.